sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

 In order to combine location and keyword search, the `bounds` parameter can be used.
 It takes north-east and south-west corners of a bounding box that limits the returned results to that area.
 It does not affect the sorting of results.
-The bounds can then conviniently be used to match search results to a map view.
+The bounds can then conveniently be used to match search results to a map view.

 ## How about user search?